nochadisfaction/pixelated/public/test-results/cross-browser-compatibilit-8bfdd-should-work-in-all-browsers-firefox-retry2/error-context.md

     - img
     - text: Version 2.0 Released
     - paragraph:
-      - text: We've released version 2.0 of Gradiant with many new features and improvements.
+      - text: We've released version 2.0 of Pixelated Empathy with many new features and improvements.
 Check out the
       - link "changelog":
         - /url: /docs/changelog
       - text: for details.